jts272/pp5-retro-replay/README.md

 form widget.
 This provides an advantage over a standard text field by enabling WYSIWYG editing for elements such as lists or links.

-This is also used in the admin panel for the product detail field.
-This is currently used to create product listings on the site for selling.
+This is also used in the admin panel for the product detail field, which is currently used to create product listings on the site for selling.

 ### Privacy policy